WebAxol/EvolutionSimJS/README.md

 # EvolutionSimJS

-This is an academic project that has the intention of understanding how communities inside ecosystems can change and evolve depending on specific conditions.
+This is an academic project that intends to understand how communities inside ecosystems can change and evolve depending on specific conditions.

+<b>Warning</b> This code is not ready for production and lacks some good practices: it was specifically made for academic research

 ![EvolutionSimJS - Simulator in action](https://github.com/WebAxol/EvolutionSimJS/blob/master/img/simulator.png)